 The second class cabins are at the back of the boat, where the cabins aren’t quite so luxurious, and the dining area has more basic wooden tables.
 Third class is downstairs, where there are no cabins.
 People mark a spot on the floor with a sheet, and that’s their area!

-Went back to the hotel by rickshaw, Becky and me in one and Dave, Helen and Katie in another, they did all look a bit squashed in but they said they were fine.
-The two rickshaw riders were having a bit of a race on the way back, with us winning but we did have a bit of an advantage of only two of us and our rider was a lot younger.
-A good day.
+We went back to the hotel by rickshaw, Becky and me in one and Dave, Helen and Katy in another.
+They did all look a bit squashed in, but they said they were fine.
+The two rickshaw riders were having a bit of a race on the way back, which Becky and I won!
+But I suppose we had a bit of an advantage with only two of us, and our rider was a lot younger, a good day.

 Subscribe to Garry’s blog and follow Garry’s journey around the world.
 Plus, you’ll receive news and updates on future tours.